Setting the Foundation for Your Market Entry Strategy

 No matter what your business sells, it is essential to research and plan the growth of your business.
 If your business grows too quickly or expands into too many markets at once, you could experience financial, legal, staffing, resource, and supplier problems.
 Business growth should be sustainable to be successful.
 Some factors to consider when choosing a market to expand to include:

 There are several international market entry strategies to consider when planning.
 Each strategy has a unique structure and approach depending on how the business is established, maintained, invested in, and run.

-Licensing gives legal rights to parties within international markets to use your company’s name and other intellectual property to sell your product.
+Licensing allows others to use your company’s name and intellectual property to sell your product in global markets.
 A licensee can produce and sell products under your name or offer services using your brand.
 In exchange, you get royalties or other payments.
 It can be an effective way of entering a market, especially if you’re a service business that needs a local workforce or your products would benefit from local manufacturing.

-A downside of licensing is how a licensee behaves towards customers, the quality of their output, and how they market your product can affect the brand.
-Thorough due diligence is needed to find potential partners.
-Brands that come to the table with detailed research on their new market are much more likely to solidify essential factors for a successful licensing partnership.
+You need to conduct thorough due diligence to find potential partners.
+Brands that come to the table with detailed research on their target audience are much more likely to solidify essential factors for a successful licensing partnership.

 One of the most popular international market entry strategies is the franchising process.
 Franchising is similar to licensing but requires a lot more heavy lifting.
 Franchising works well for organizations with a trustworthy and established business model, such as McDonald’s or Starbucks.
 Businesses that begin franchising should ensure that they earn a good brand name, build on it, and promote it.

 Franchising is a contractual international market entry mode as a licensing agreement when an organization wants to enter a foreign market quickly with low risk and resource commitment.
 In addition to the standard license process, a company will assist in establishing the business with the design, equipment, organization, and marketing support for a contractual partner in the target market.